-Students who encounter hardships while pursuing a planned educational program may request consideration of alternative courses through a substitution and/or waiver process.
+Students who encounter hardships while pursuing a planned educational program may request consideration of alternative courses through a substitution and/or waiver process, except for ADO requirements (see specific additional consideration).
 Each request must be reviewed and recommended by the department chair of the course under review and approved by the academic dean and registrar.
 Substitution and waiver guidelines and forms are available from department chairs, advisors and the Registration and Records Office.
-Our Board of Trustees support Associate Degree Outcomes (ADO 1-10) to ensure all JCC students receive a well-rounded general education.
-ADO substitutions are limited.
+Our Board of Trustees support Associate Degree Outcomes (ADO 1-10) to ensure all JC students receive a well-rounded general education.
+ADO substitutions are limited to coursework considered a higher level of the approved courses.
 Approved ADOs can be found in the Associate in Art, Associate in Science and Associate in General Studies degree requirements.

-STUDENT ASSESSMENT AT JCC
+STUDENT ASSESSMENT AT JC

-Assessment is a vital part of the academic life at JCC.
+Assessment is a vital part of the academic life at JC.
 The purpose of assessment is to measure student progress in the knowledge, skills and attitudes they exhibit from their studies.
 Assessment is conducted during class time, at the conclusion of programs of study, and at important stages of the academic cycle on a year by year basis.
 Students are expected to complete a variety of assessments during their college career.
 These include course examinations, portfolios, attitude surveys, journals and demonstrations of skills used in occupational fields.
 A standardized test is administered in selected classes to measure overall student success in the achievement of basic foundational skills.
-Other assessments are made after students leave JCC that help faculty know the long-range effects of their teaching on student employment and the success of students who transfer to other colleges and universities.
-Teachers identify course learning objectives and communicate them to students in their course syllabi, in classroom materials, or in teacher-led discussions about course goals.
+Other assessments are made after students leave JC that help faculty know the long-range effects of their teaching on student employment and the success of students who transfer to other colleges and universities.
+Teachers identify course learning objectives and communicate them to students in their course syllabi, in classroom materials, or in teacher led discussions about course goals.
 Learning objectives are closely aligned with the Associate Degree Outcomes.
 Feedback from student performance on the learning objectives provides faculty with an assessment of the teaching and learning that occurs.